-If a subset of the 250 NB channels is known to be unavailable, unusable, or deemed inefficient to be used, the initiator can mark the channels as blocked for the entire duration of an NBA-UWB session.
-E.g., the initiator may be additionally equipped with an 802.11.x radio and engaged in concurrent radio transmissions with other devices via a known WLAN channels.
+If a subset of the 250 NB channels is known to be unavailable, unusable, or deemed inefficient to be used, the initiator can mark the channels as blocked from the beginning of an NBA-UWB MMS session.
+For example, the initiator may be additionally equipped with an 802.11 radio and engaged in concurrent radio transmissions with other devices via known WLAN channels.
 In this case the initiator may deem it favourable to exclude the conflicting set of channels being used for WLAN.
+The list may be updated later on during the NBA-UWB MMS session.

 The initiator can send the list of allowed channels NbaChannelAllowList to the responder in the format of NbaChannelMap as follows:

 From Figure 1.3.1.1, the NB channels can be categorized as 802.11-non-occupied channels and 802.11-occupied channels.
-For the 802.11-occupied channels, it is efficient to indicate usable or unusable in a group manner to reduce the overhead, i.e., 1 bit indicates one 802.11 20MHz channel, equivalent to eight 2.5MHz NB channels.
-NbaChannelMap is a compact format, which contains five parts: 802.11-non-occupied channels in the UNII-3 band, 802.11-occupied channels in the UNII-3 band, 802.11-non-occupied channels in the UNII-5 band, 802.11-occupied channels in the UNII-5 band, scaling factor [8].
+For the 802.11-occupied channels, it is efficient to indicate usable or unusable in a group manner to reduce the overhead.
+For example, one bit indicates one 802.11 20MHz channel, equivalent to eight 2.5MHz NB channels.
+NbaChannelMap is a compact format, which contains five parts: 802.11-non-occupied channels in the UNII-3 band, 802.11-occupied channels in the UNII-3 band, 802.11-non-occupied channels in the UNII-5 band, 802.11-occupied channels in the UNII-5 band, scaling factor.

 The following table defines range and length of the necessary attributes: